Sun Country Airlines Holdings, Inc. (NASDAQ:SNCY) CMO Brian Edward Davis Sells 3,000 Shares

-Sun Country Airlines Holdings, Inc. (NASDAQ:SNCY) CMO Brian Edward Davis sold 3,000 shares of the stock in a transaction on Wednesday, September 22nd.
-The stock was sold at an average price of $34.06, for a total value of $102,180.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Sun Country Airlines Holdings, Inc. (NASDAQ:SNCY) CMO Brian Edward Davis sold 3,000 shares of the company’s stock in a transaction that occurred on Wednesday, September 29th.
+The stock was sold at an average price of $33.23, for a total value of $99,690.00.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.

 About Sun Country Airlines